Master of Social Sciences in the field of Psychology

 Application

-Upon your submission of the online application, you will receive an email notification from the application system within 48 hours to upload the supporting document.
-Please upload all supporting document within one month starting from the date you receive the email notification, or by 23:59 on 6 December 2024, whichever is earlier.
-A checklist of the required supporting documents is available at https://admissions.hku.hk/tpg/programme-list.
+Upon your submission of the online application, you will receive an email notification from the application system.
+Please follow the instruction in the email to upload the required supporting documents.
+Applicants are strongly encouraged to upload the required documents to the application within one month starting from the date receiving the email notification, or by the application deadlines above, whichever is earlier.

 For further information about programme admissions, please read through the materials in the below hyperlinks which are also available for viewing at the homepage of Taught Postgraduate Admissions of The University of Hong Kong.